-There will be 12 weekly course reflections that you will complete through Quercus Quizzes posted on Wednesday each week.
-Each course reflection will consist of up to 10 questions that will highlight some of the important learning outcomes for that week and give you an opportunity to reflect on your learning and the course.
-All questions must be attempted after the week's lectures, and the Quercus Quiz must be submitted by the deadline to earn 0.5% for the course reflection.
-0% will be recorded for incomplete reflections and those which are not submitted by the deadline.
+There will be 12 weekly course reflections that you will complete through Quercus Quizzes posted by Thursday each week.
+Each course reflection will consist of up to 15 questions that will highlight some of the important learning outcomes for that week and give you an opportunity to reflect on your learning and the course.
+All questions must be attempted after the week's lectures, and the Quercus Quiz must be submitted by the deadline to earn 1% for the course reflection.
+0% will be recorded if at least one question is left unanswered, is non-substantive, or if the quiz is not submitted by the deadline (note that it is your responsibility to ensure your Quercus Quiz is submitted by the deadline).

-There is no accommodation for missed tutorial weekly reflections available beyond the flexibility built into the grading scheme (i.e., you must complete and submit 10 of the 12 weekly reflections to earn the full 5%).
+There is no accommodation for missed weekly course reflections available beyond the flexibility built into the grading scheme (i.e., you must complete and submit 10 of the 12 weekly reflections to earn the full 10%).